microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/AllergyIntolerance?_code=123456789&_include=AllergyIntolerance:patient
 ```

 Likewise but in the opposite direction, you can use `_revinclude` to retrieve all `MedicationRequest` Resource instances (e.g., an allergy medication) that reference a `Patient` Resource.
-Changing the search criteria for the `Patient` Resource could return multiple instances, each with a host of `MedicationRequest` instances.
+Changing the search criteria for the `Patient` Resource could return multiple `Patient` instances, each with its own set of the specified `MedicationRequest` instances.

 ```azurecli
 GET {{fhirurl}}/Patient?_id=f201&_revinclude=MedicationRequest:patient:medication.code=1234567